 Who Can Join WSCU?

-Employees and Students and Relatives of:
+Employees and Students (and their relatives) of:

 Weld County Public Schools